-All Life Skill lessons up to Year 11 take place with Form or Tutor groups.
-In Years 7 to 9, Life Skills is taught by the Form or House Tutor, strengthening the pastoral links between Tutor and Tutee, while the lessons in Years 10 and 11 are taught by specialists.
+All Life Skill lessons up to Year 11 take place within Form or Tutor groups.
+In Years 7 to 9, Life Skills are taught by the Form or House Tutor, strengthening the pastoral links between Tutor and Tutee, while the lessons in Years 10 and 11 are taught by specialists.
 In the Sixth Form, Life Skills topics are covered within The Edge, and during a trip to Devon where the entire Year 12 spend a working week together.
+External specialists will deliver some aspects of Life Skills to all year groups, for example, elements of Relationships and Sex Education (RSE).

 One theme that will run through all years is advice on how pupils approach exams and the development of revision techniques.
-In conjunction with external presentations, pupils will be carefully led through proven techniques so that, when finally confronted with external exams, heads are calm and plans are in place to maximise success.
+Pupils will be carefully led through proven techniques so that, when finally confronted with external exams, heads are calm and plans are in place to maximise success.